miloszfalinski/laser-mode-mac/README.md

 * **Laser Mode**  -  my default, with everything mentioned above
 * **Focus Mode**  -  everything in Laser, but does not toggle Desktop icons or WiFi.
 Good for working with files or doing research.

+## Why?
+Because the more icons and options I see, the easier it is to lose focus.
+For more details see the Medium post.

 ## How?
-**Download ZIP archive of this repository.** For installation & usage instructions read the Medium post:
+**Download ZIP archive of this repository.** For installation & usage instructions read the Medium post.

+To see the source code download or clone the repository and open the apps in Automator.